shivdeepak/shivdeepak.com/content/posts/linting-in-python.md

 ignore = F
 ```

-This will disable all flakes in flake8, and keep PEP8 checks.
+This will disable all flakes in flake8, and only keep PEP8 checks.

 ### Configure Auto Formatting